shamilchokkad-art/true-friend/README.md

-# [True Friend] 🎯
+# True Friend 🎯

 ## Basic Details
-### Team Name: [shamil]
+### Team Name: Shamil

 ### Team Members
-- Team Lead: [shamil] - [duxford edupark]
+- Team Lead: Shamil - Duxford Edupark

 ### Project Description
-[True Friend 🎯 is a fun and completely useless web application that randomly calculates the friendship compatibility between two people. 😂
+True Friend 🎯 is a fun and completely useless web application that randomly calculates the friendship compatibility between two people. 😂

 Users enter two names, and the website performs a fake “AI-powered scientific analysis” using animations, random calculations, friendship meters, funny comments, and a final friendship percentage.

 The project is intentionally designed as a useless but entertaining application, where the result has absolutely no scientific meaning.
-The main goal is to create curiosity, interaction, laughter, and a memorable user experience.]
+The main goal is to create curiosity, interaction, laughter, and a memorable user experience.

 ## Technical Details